Battle of the Princes, Epilogue: We Surrender

 “Oh, it’s always my fault, isn’t it?”

 He gulped.
 The shapes were Pavonan soldiers, and lots of them.
 The bright light was glittering upon the polished, sharpened steel of the halberd points they lowered towards him.
+He let his dagger drop to the ground.

 “Good morrow,” he said, trying to sound unafraid.